linkerd/website/linkerd.io/content/2.11/getting-started/_index.md

 With Emoji installed and running, we're ready to *mesh* it—that is, to add Linkerd's data plane proxies to it.
 We can do this on a live application without downtime, thanks to Kubernetes's rolling deploys.
-Mesh you Emojivoto application by running:
+Mesh your Emojivoto application by running:

 ```bash